Computer Generation of Disordered Networks with Targeted Structural Properties: Order metrics

 \subsection{Homogeneity}

 To extend the order quantification beyond individual primitives, we analyze the statistical homogeneity of the network by examining the interparticle distances.
 For statistically isotropic and homogeneous materials, the dimensionless pair correlation function $g_2(r)$ represents the mean particle density at distance $r$ from a reference particle divided by the total mean particle density, $g_2(r) \eq n(r)/n_0$ \cite{GrossMarx2012}.
 Another commonly used function to describe particle densities is the three-dimensional radial distribution function, defined as the mean number of particles per unit length, $\rho(r)\eq 4\pi r^2 n_0 g_2(r)$.
-The cumulative coordination number $Z(r) \eq \int_0^r dr' \, \rho(r')$ is the expected number of particles within a sphere of radius $r$ centered at a reference particle \cite{torquato2018}.
-We define the \textit{coordinated neighbor distance} $r_\mathrm{c}$ as the radius at which $Z(r_\mathrm{c})\eq 1$. $r_\mathrm{c}\eq1$ indicates a homogeneous network whereas $r_\mathrm{c} \inl\lesssim 0.7$ may indicate vertex clustering.
+The cumulative coordination number $Z(r) \eq \int_0^r dr' \, \rho(r')$ is the expected number of particles within a sphere of radius $r$ centered at a reference particle \cite{torquato2018}. \replace{We define the \textit{coordinated neighbor distance} $r_\mathrm{c}$ as the radius at which $Z(r_\mathrm{c})\eq 1$. $r_\mathrm{c}\eq1$ indicates a homogeneous network whereas $r_\mathrm{c} \inl\lesssim 0.7$ may indicate vertex clustering.}{We define the \textit{nearest-neighbor distance} $r_\mathrm{nn}$ as the smallest radius at which $Z(r)$ exceeds 1,

+Many crystalline networks like the diamond exhibit a uniform bond length throughout the network, giving rise to a discontinuity in the cumulative coordination number from $Z(r\inl<1)\eq 0$ to the mean coordination number $Z(r\eq1)\eq \overline{Z}$.
+Such networks exhibit $r_\mathrm{nn}\eq 1$ and homogeneous disordered networks show $r_\mathrm{nn} \inl\sim 1$ whereas $r_\mathrm{nn} \inl\lesssim 0.7$ may indicate vertex clustering.
+As in the dimensionless form of the Keating energy~\eqref{eqn:keating_dimensionless}, here and in the following, lengths are given in units of the strain-free equilibrium bond length $d$.}